Lemoncode/react-by-sample/10 Sidebar/readme.md

 ## Prerequisites

-Install [Node.js and npm](https://nodejs.org/en/) (v6.6.0) if they are not already installed on your computer.
+Install [Node.js and npm](https://nodejs.org/en/) (v6.6.0 or newer) if they are not already installed on your computer.

 > Verify that you are running at least node v6.x.x and npm 3.x.x by running `node -v` and `npm -v` in a terminal/console window.
 Older versions may produce errors.

 ## Steps to build it

-- Copy the content from _03 State_ and execute _npm install_.
+- Copy the content from _03 State_ and execute `npm install`.

 - Create a file called src/styles.css and add the following styles (http://www.w3schools.com/howto/howto_js_sidenav.asp):